hapijs/hapi/API.md

       an object it will be converted to a string for you.
 Defaults to no payload.
 Note that payload processing defaults to `'application/json'` if no 'Content-Type' header provided.

+    - `auth` - (optional) an object containing parsed authentication credentials where:

+        - `strategy` - (required) the authentication strategy name matching the provided credentials.

-    - `credentials` - (optional) an credentials object containing authentication information.
+        - `credentials` - (required) a credentials object containing authentication information.
           The `credentials` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
-Defaults to no credentials.

         - `artifacts` - (optional) an artifacts object containing authentication artifact information.
 The `artifacts` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
-Ignored if set without `credentials`.
           Defaults to no artifacts.

     - `app` - (optional) sets the initial value of `request.app`, defaults to `{}`.